rizbern/learning-git/README.md

 #Introduction
--Learning git from scratch and without any holes in my learninig process.
+-Learning git from scratch and without any gaps in my learninig process.